-Wongu University's library offers services to students by providing the most current news and information on Oriental medical.
+Wongu University's library offers services to students by providing current news and information on Oriental medicine.
 Students are responsible for remaining current on library policies, hours of operations, check-out policies, fines for overdue books, and returning books by deadlines.

 Wongu University's business hours are Monday-Friday, 8:30 a.m. to 5:30 p.m.
-Classes and clinic shifts are available during mornings, afternoons, and in the evenings; for both part-time and full-time students.
+Classes are available during mornings, afternoons, and in the evenings; for both part-time and fulltime students.
+Clinic shifts are available in the mornings and afternoons for both part-time and full-time students.